 - Gas-free and battery-free operation

-If you want a corded electric chainsaw that can do it all for less than $80, this is a great investment.
+If you want a corded electric chainsaw that can do it all for a low price, this is a great investment.

 Additional Information on Chainsaws

 When you’re shopping for a new chainsaw, you’ll come across a variety of chainsaw-specific terms.

 While many of those terms are self-explanatory, some of them don’t have implied meaning.

 To make the research process easier for you, I’ve put together a list of the most common chainsaw terms with their definitions below.

 Use this list to get the meaning behind a word that may be in a chainsaw’s product description.